-As of June 30, 2001 and December 31, 2000, we had accrued royalties of approximately \$11.3 million and \$11.7 million, respectively.
-Of these amounts, approximately \$0.2 million and \$1.2 million represent amounts accrued based upon signed royalty agreements as of June 30, 2001 and December 31, 2000, respectively.
+As of September 30, 2001 and December 31, 2000, we had accrued royalties of approximately \$11.8 million and \$11.7 million, respectively.
+Of these amounts, approximately \$0.3 million and \$1.2 million represent amounts accrued based upon signed royalty agreements as of September 30, 2001 and December 31, 2000, respectively.
 The remainder of accrued royalties represents management's estimate within a range of possible settlement losses as of each date presented.
-While management is unable to estimate the maximum amount of the range of possible settlement losses could exceed the amounts accrued as of each date presented.
+While management is unable to estimate the maximum amount of the range of possible settlement losses, it is possible that actual losses could exceed the amounts accrued as of each date presented.